 It is easy to buy the San Francisco CityPass online just use their official website.
 Alternatively, if you plan on buying other tours when visiting San Francisco, we suggest using GetYourGuide to buy the CityPASS, tours, and other various attractions in one central place.

 San Francisco Sightseeing Passes

-There are a few different tourists passes that you can choose from besides using CityPASS.
-Each of these has different options of included attractions.
+There are a few different tourist passes that you can choose from besides using CityPASS.
+Each of these has different options for included attractions.
 Regardless, each of these are great for saving money during any travel experience.